Wil Wheaton

 Richard William "Wil" Wheaton III (born July 29, 1972) is an American actor and writer.
 He portrayed Wesley Crusher on the television series Star Trek: The Next Generation, Gordie Lachance in the film Stand by Me, Joey Trotta in Toy Soldiers, and Bennett Hoenicker in Flubber.

 Wheaton has also appeared in recurring voice acting roles as Aqualad in Teen Titans, Cosmic Boy in Legion of Super Heroes, Martin Brisby in The Secret of NIMH, and Mike Morningstar/Darkstar in the Ben 10 franchise's original continuity.
-He appeared regularly as a fictionalized version of himself on the sitcom The Big Bang Theory and in the roles of Fawkes on The Guild, Colin Mason on Leverage, and Dr. Isaac Parrish on Eureka.
+He appeared frequently as a fictionalized version of himself on the sitcom The Big Bang Theory and in the roles of Fawkes on The Guild, Colin Mason on Leverage, and Dr. Isaac Parrish on Eureka.

 Wheaton was the host and co-creator of the YouTube board game show TableTop.
 He has narrated numerous audio books, including Ready Player One and The Martian.

 Early life

-Richard William Wheaton III was born July 29, 1972 in Burbank, California to Debra "Debbie" Nordean (née O'Connor), an actress, and Richard William Wheaton Jr., a medical specialist.
+Richard William Wheaton III was born July 29, 1972, in Burbank, California, to Debra "Debbie" Nordean (née O'Connor), an actress, and Richard William Wheaton Jr., a medical specialist.
 He has a brother, Jeremy, and a sister, Amy, both of whom appeared uncredited in the Star Trek: The Next Generation episode "When the Bough Breaks".
 Amy appeared alongside Wil in the 1987 film The Curse.

-As an adult, Wheaton described his father as being emotionally abusive to him as a child and his mother as being an enabler of that abuse.
+As an adult, Wheaton described his father as being emotionally abusive and sometimes physically abusive to him as a child and his mother as being an enabler of that abuse.
 He also stated that his parents forced him to become an actor.
+In a 2021 interview, he said that his father was a bully who openly loved his brother and sister more than him.
+In 2023, he claimed that his parents stole his childhood earnings.